 A less expensive take on the wildly successful console that sacrifices versatility for portability.

-But what, exactly, is different about the Switch Lite?
-Well, as its name suggests, it weighs just .61 pounds, 30 percent less than the original Switch.
+As its name suggests, it weighs just .61 pounds, 30 percent less than the original Switch.
 Its touchscreen is 5.5 instead of 6.2 inches, and its body is also smaller: 3.6 inches tall instead of four and 8.2 inches long instead of 9.4.
 These might sound like minor changes, but every milligram and millimeter makes a difference with something that’s meant to be carried around and held.

 That brings us to one of the most important differences between the Switch Lite and the Switch: how you can play it.
 Where the original Switch could be plugged into a TV, the Switch Lite cannot.
 It’s a purely handheld gaming machine, which means it’s not compatible with Nintendo Switch games that don’t support that gaming style.